Freiling87/CCU/CCU/Scratchpad.md

     - Hostile to Werewolf → Faction Vampire Aligned
     - Specistist → Faction Gorilla Aligned
 #		CT	Bug Reports
+##			C	Relationships not saved with game
+CL - Another weird thing I need to double check related to the gang traits is that if you stop a run as a custom gangster and then revisit it later you lose the alignment half of the trait but keep the hostility, haven't tried reproducing it yet to see if it's that straightforward but I did a two part playtesting run with one of my new crepe classes that worked perfectly in the first half and then was no longer aligned with the other crepes after launching the game again.
+	- The relationship method needs a refactor anyway.
+Verify that it's actually doing each of those relationships correctly.
+  		- Specifically for Aligned, it might be best to copy the Hypnotizer mk2's effects, since
+#		√	Bug Archive
-##			C	Hole Bug
+##			√	Fast or Rollerskates won't fall in Hole
+###					Issue
 Papparazzo wouldn't fall
 	[Error  : Unity Log] NullReferenceException: Object reference not set to an instance of an object Stack trace:
 	SORCE.Patches.P_PlayfieldObject.P_Hole.Hole_EnterRange (UnityEngine.GameObject myObject, Hole __instance) (at <1f7534e775f047b78adf6c12ea42e7b0>:0)
 	Hole.EnterRange (UnityEngine.GameObject myObject) (at <9086a7372c854d5a8678e46a74a50fc1>:0)
 	Hole.OnTriggerEnter2D (UnityEngine.Collider2D other) (at <9086a7372c854d5a8678e46a74a50fc1>:0)
-##			C	Non-Shop Payment Interactions Free
-Every single non-shop payment interaction appears to be free now, even extending to vanilla NPCs.
-You can just walk up and hire any thief, bribe the cops, clear your debt, whatever.
-This worked previously, so possibly review recent commits now that they're a little more organized
-##			C	Relationships not saved with game
-CL - Another weird thing I need to double check related to the gang traits is that if you stop a run as a custom gangster and then revisit it later you lose the alignment half of the trait but keep the hostility, haven't tried reproducing it yet to see if it's that straightforward but I did a two part playtesting run with one of my new crepe classes that worked perfectly in the first half and then was no longer aligned with the other crepes after launching the game again.
-	- The relationship method needs a refactor anyway.
-Verify that it's actually doing each of those relationships correctly.
-  		- Specifically for Aligned, it might be best to copy the Hypnotizer mk2's effects, since
-##			T	Vocally Challenged language-matching
-CL - Also not a bug but a weird immersion break working as intended, custom gorillas are aligned now but oddly enough don't speak the same language since vocally challenged seems to be class specific.
-There might be value in having non-gorillas aligned with gorillas so I don't know if you should edit the trait itself but maybe the addition of a "speaks gorilla" language trait would be a good solution.
-Or you could just leave it as is, since it is the game working as intended.
-Add a set of traits: Vocally Challenged - Alien, Gorilla, etc.
-OR, exempt people for being aligned? idk
-Attempt: See Traits/Language
+###				√	Fix
+Vanilla bug
 #		C	Systems
 ##			C	Legacy Name Updater
 ###				C	Iterate until failure